Detoxing from Crack

 - Cold sweats

 - Increased blood pressure

-- Loss of appetite
+- Sudden weight loss or loss of appetite

-- Lung damage
+- Lung issues

 - Skin infections

-The psychological risks and effects of crack abuse include:
+Common psychological risks and effects of crack abuse include:

 - Suicidal thoughts

-Crack Withdrawal Symptoms
+Common Crack Withdrawal Symptoms

-- Difficulty sleeping
+- Trouble sleeping

 - Muscle pain